James Ford Bell Library map portal

 The maps found within and among the pages of our books, however, total more than 22,460.
 We are most grateful to the National Endowment for the Humanities for a grant funding our "Revealing Maps" project, which enabled us to find, describe, and digitize these maps.
 This page serves as a portal to this diverse cartographic collection.

 Historical maps are rarely about getting from Point A to Point B. They can detail world view, contradictory geographical perspectives, and a variety of cultural information through the combination of both text and image.
-Many of our more than 20,000 maps have been digitized and are available for viewing in UMedia Archive, to which maps are added throughout the year.
+Many of our more than 20,000 maps have been digitized and are available for viewing in Bell Library's UMedia Historical Maps collection, to which maps are added throughout the year.
 Funding for the digitization of most of these maps was made possible through a grant from the National Endowment for the Humanities.
 Some of our maps also are findable through the Libraries online catalog.